Quick Answer

 What does OEKO-TEX certified mean for linen?

 OEKO-TEX means the linen has been tested for harmful chemicals and is safe for human skin.
 No toxic dyes, no formaldehyde, no heavy metals.
 This matters especially for bedding that touches your skin 8 hours every night.
 All our European linen sheets are OEKO-TEX certified.
-Your health is worth the certification cost.
+Your health is worth the certification.

 Is linen manufacturing sustainable?